-It’s easy to enjoy the outdoors when you visit Elliot Lake—you’re surrounded by many hiking and walking trails, many pristine lakes, and beautiful wilderness.
+In Elliot Lake, you’re surrounded by hiking and walking trails, many pristine lakes, and beautiful wilderness.
 The first time I ever visited this community was in the summer and I was blown away by the stunning surroundings of lush green trees, beautiful scenery, and wildlife.
 I even saw two deer and one bear, all in the same evening!

 Elliot Lake is a four-season destination with many activities and things to do.
 This city really has something for everyone: fishing, hunting, hiking, paddling, touring routes and ATV trails, arts and culture, golfing, and snowmobiling.
 No matter what you like to do, there are plenty of year-round services to make your trip memorable.

 ELLIOT LAKE WELCOME CENTRE

 If it's your first visit to Elliot Lake, you should make the Welcome Centre your first stop.
 Visitors can purchase detailed sport fishing and recreation maps for a nominal fee.

 THE BEST VIEW IN TOWN

 This is a must-do when visiting the city.
 The Fire Tower Lookout can be enjoyed year-round.
 It provides a 360- degree view of the city and area, and the North Channel of Lake Huron.
 There is also a Fire Ranger Heritage Centre with a restored cabin which would have housed the tower watchman and his family.
-The cabin is opening during the summer months for visitors.
+The cabin is open during the summer months for visitors.

 WILDERNESS AT YOUR FINGERTIPS

 There are many outdoor activities to be enjoyed close to the city centre.
 You can choose a lodge or camp in the area, but if your stay is shorter, you don’t have to go far to do things outside.

 Walking trails on the water close to the city centre—there are many trails you can walk or drive a very short distance to reach.